wrcorcoran/2324_TeamSingh_ERSP/Spring2024/ResearchLog.md

         - None of the papers I read covered this.
 They gave the basic intution of Lipschitz constants and the change in input affecting the change in output.
 However, none of them delved any deeper than this.
     - There was a paper I found that may give more context to finding a Lipschitz constant for GNNs: [here](https://openreview.net/forum?id=USbkt99SUT&referrer=%5Bthe%20profile%20of%20Chunhui%20Zhang%5D(%2Fprofile%3Fid%3D~Chunhui_Zhang1)).
 I recommended Niyati read it.
     - I've also been working to get the figures.
 I've exhausted my computation time on Colab, so that's not helpful.
 I'm still waiting for a GPU on CNSI, so until I get that, I'm kind of handcuffed.
 Who knew it took so much time to get a couple of figures.
 Luckily, I think I have everything running on the notebook, so I should be able to just open it and run once I get a pod.

 #### Specific Questions:

+#### Relevant Papers / Links:

+#### Notes:
+### Week Two
+###### *Dates:* April 8-April 14, 2024

+###### *Main Objective:* Compile heuristic data and compare with adversarial attacks.

+#### Team Tasks:
+1. Will: Build models + compile data from adversarial attacks.
+2. Niyati & Wyatt: Compile previously recorded data.

+#### In Progess:

+#### Accomplishments:
+- April 15th:
+  - (Will) - Same issues as before:
+    - When I run the notebooks on colab, I do not run into memory issues (however, I can't do everything on colab because there's an hour GPU limit before the runtime is disconnected.)
+    - While running the notebooks on CNSI, I get a CUDA memory error after about 300 edges each time.
+I've tried the cache clearing/layer resizing as recommended from the PyTorch GitHub + Stack Overflow, but neither have worked.
+    - As for GSAINT and GSAGE, in order to use them with DeepRobust, I have to implement wrapper classes.
+That's fine, it's just going to take a long time to get everything massaged correctly.
+      - *Why is this the case?* In order to run attacks, DeepRobust requires the model to be structured like a DeepRobust model.
+The documentation is misleading because it says "working with PyTorch Geometric models", when in reality they are just using the DeepRobust models which are implemented on top of PyTorch Models.
+The Dpr2Pyg is just a conversion between datasets (i.e. if you wanted to use the preperturbed data).
+    - It's been a ton of work to see no results - hopefully the other team members were able to get results from the experiments I previously ran.
+That would purely be data collection and wouldn't require these nasty setup problems (and the CUDA memory errors).

+#### Specific Questions: